ahstram/al3c/README.md

 ###Compiling the al3c binary

+Note that compiling al3c requires MPI libraries be installed.
+To avoid installing MPI libraries on a Linux 64-bit system, you may instead use the static binary "bin/al3c_linux_x86-64" and skip this step.

 The following commands will obtain the al3c source code and and compile the al3c binary

 ```bash